Bone and Sinus Grafting for Implants Caldwell NJ

 3. Implants Placed

 There may be inadequate bone for implant placement if your tooth was removed many years ago and your bony ridge is extremely thin.
 In this case, a bone graft can be placed next to the thin bone and allowed to heal for four to six months.
 After the graft has fused to your pre-existing bone, the ridge will be re-entered and the implant placed.
-Bone grafting is an extremely common in-office procedure for Dr. Kirsch and and Dr. Jacobs.
+Bone grafting is an extremely common in-office procedure for Dr. Kirsch, Dr. Jacobs and Dr. Farag.
 Many different bone-grafting materials are available, including your own bone.

 1. Inadequate Bone